Skip to main content

 Traditional classroom model

-Course 1: Define presentation software; start and exit PowerPoint 2002; view the PowerPoint window; use the AutoContent Wizard; view, save, print and close the presentation file; use the Help system; plan a presentation; enter slide text and create a new slide; enter text in the Outline tab; add slide headers and footers; choose a look for a presentation; check spelling in a presentation; evaluate a presentation; open an existing presentation; use drawing tools to draw, modify, and edit an object; align and group objects; add, arrange, and format text; import text from Microsoft Word; customize the color scheme and background; insert clip art to enhance a presentation; insert, crop, and scale a picture; embed and format a chart; enter and edit data in the datasheet; create tables in PowerPoint; set slide show timings, transitions, animation effects; understand and use PowerPoint masters; format master text and change master text indents; adjust text objects; use advanced drawing and formatting tools; use the Style Checker; and create a template.
-Course 2: Import data from a file into a datasheet and format a datasheet with Microsoft Graph; change chart type and display; work with chart elements; animate charts and sounds; embed and modify an organizational chart; embed a picture and an Excel chart; insert a Word table, an animated GIF file, a sound, and a hyperlink; link and update an Excel worksheet; send a presentation for review and combine reviewed presentations; set up a slide show and create a custom show; use the Meeting Minder; rehearse slide timings; publish a presentation on the Web and broadcast a presentation; use the Pack and Go Wizard.
+Course 1: Define presentation software; start and exit PowerPoint 2003; view the PowerPoint window; use the AutoContent Wizard; view, save, print and close the presentation file; use the Help system; plan a presentation; enter slide text and create a new slide; enter text in the Outline tab; add slide headers and footers; choose a look for a presentation; check spelling in a presentation; and evaluate a presentation; open an existing presentation; use drawing tools to draw, modify, and edit an object; align and group objects; add, arrange, and format text; import text from Microsoft Word; customize the color scheme and background; insert clip art to enhance a presentation; insert, crop, and scale a picture; embed and format a chart; enter and edit data in the datasheet; create tables in PowerPoint; set slide show timings, transitions, and animation effects; understand and use PowerPoint masters; format master text and change master text indents; adjust text objects; use advanced drawing and formatting tools; use the Style Checker; and create a template.
+Course 2: Import data from a file into a datasheet and format a datasheet with Microsoft Graph; change a chart's type and display; work with chart elements; animate charts and add sounds; embed a picture and an Excel chart; link an Excel worksheet and update a linked Excel worksheet; insert an animated GIF file, a sound, and a hyperlink; and create a photo album; send a presentation for review and combine reviewed presentations; set up a slide show and create a custom show; rehearse slide timings; publish a presentation on the Web; package a presentation; and broadcast a presentation.